-Whenever the Board of Parole considers the release of a committed offender who is eligible for release on parole, it orders his release unless it is of the opinion that his release should be deferred because there is a substantial risk that he will not conform to the conditions of parole; his release would depreciate from the seriousness of his crime or promote disrespect for law; his release would have a substantially adverse effect on institutional discipline; or his continued correctional treatment, medical care, or vocational or other training in the facility will substantially enhance his capacity to lead a lawabiding life when released at a later date.
+Whenever the Board o Parole considers the release of a committed offender who is eligible for release on parole, it orders his release unless it is of the opinion that his release should be deferred because there is a substantial risk that he will not conform to the conditions of parole; his release would depreciate from the seriousness of his crime or promote disrespect for law; his release would have a substantially adverse effect on institutional discipline; or his continued correctional treatment, medical care, or vocational or other training in the facility will substantially enhance his capacity to lead a law-abiding life when released at a later date.

 The decisions of the Board of Parole are made by majority vote.
-The Board keeps a record of its acts and notifies the Director of Corrections of its decisions relating to committed offenders.
-(Refer to Appendices B and C.)
+The Board keeps a record of its acts and each month the Director of Corrections is notified, in writing, of the Board's decisions relating to committed offenders.